-The concept of the “suckers list” is based on the premise that when you’re scammed, you become susceptible to being scammed again.
+The National Trading Standards Scams Team (NTSST) said a crackdown on scammers over the past three years had uncovered 13 lists filled with potential victims.
+These lists are sold for thousands of pounds between scammers.
+So far 10,843 people on the database are known to have handed over money on false promises.
+On average, they have lost £1,184 each, and nearly £13m in total.The concept of the “suckers list” is based on the premise that when you’re scammed, you become susceptible to being scammed again.
 Doug Shadel, an expert on fraud schemes, said he was initially surprised to learn that con artists preferred to focus on investors who had already fallen for scams because he expected victims to be on guard.
 “Why would you want to call somebody who just lost $10,000 to an oil and gas scam?” he asked.

 After interviewing several con artists, however, Shadel learned that criminals thought victims who had lost $10,000 in an energy scam passed the test of being willing to write a check to a stranger over the phone.
 “Con men told me the first thing they do is let the person rant and rave about their losses, and they write down everything the person says,” Shadel said.
 “They’re casing the mind of the victim by finding out what their hot buttons are.”Read more about fraud and accounting scandals:

 - 4 of the most dramatic accounting scandals in history

 - Recent major accounting scandals have caused financial decision makers to question their data

 - Former Enron CFO suggests fraud is now ten times worse